New Order Tobe Amish: History

 The New Order Tobe have their roots in the most conservative Amish subgroup, the Swartzentruber Amish, who split from the Old Order mainstream in 1917.
 In 1931/32 the somewhat less conservative Troyer Amish split from the Swartzentrubers and in 1940 the Tobe Church split from the Troyers.
 In 1967, the New Order Tobe split from the Tobe Church.
 In only 50 years there were four splits, the first from the mainstream forming an extremely conservative group and then three splits in a more liberal direction.

 Belief and practice

-In general, New Order Amish churches do not only use much more modern conveniences like electricity and tractors for field work, they also have a different spirituality compared to the Old Orders.
-New Orders do not only have Sunday Schools and more Bible study, they also have a more evangelical view of Christianity.
-Not so the New Order Tobe, who have much more technology but no different spirituality from the Old Orders.
+In general, New Order Amish churches not only use modern conveniences like electricity and tractors for field work, they also have a different spirituality compared to the Old Orders.
+New Orders have Sunday Schools and more Bible study, and therefore a more evangelical view of Christianity.

-The New Order Tobe have electricity and telephones in the home and tractors for field work.
+However, the New Order Tobe use more technology than the Old Orders, but their spirituality is no different.
+For example, the New Order Tobe have electricity and telephones in the home and tractors for field work.
 They do not hold Sunday school during the “off” Sunday and they are quite conservative in dress.
 They have only blue curtains in their windows and do allow tobacco.
 They do not practice "Bann und Meidung" (excommunication and shunning).